Bombardier Inc.: Commercial aviation

-In November 2018, the company announced the sale of its turboprop passenger aircraft unit to an affiliate of Viking Air.
+In November 2018, the company announced the sale of its turboprop passenger aircraft unit to an affiliate of Viking Air (which later became De Havilland Canada).
 It also announced 5,000 layoffs.

 In March 2019, the company sold its Business Aircraft Training business to CAE Inc. for $645 million.
 The business included flight simulators and training devices for the Bombardier Learjet, Challenger, and Global product lines.

-On 25 June 2019, Bombardier agreed with Mitsubishi Heavy Industries to sell the CRJ programme, a deal was expected to close in early 2020 subject to regulatory approval.
+On June 25, 2019, Bombardier agreed with Mitsubishi Heavy Industries to sell the CRJ programme, a deal was expected to close in early 2020 subject to regulatory approval.
 Bombardier will retain the Mirabel assembly facility and produce the CRJ on behalf of Mitsubishi until the current order backlog is complete.

-In October 2019 Bombardier announced the sale agreement of its remaining aerostructure division to US company Spirit AeroSystems.
+In October 2019, Bombardier announced the sale agreement of its remaining aerostructure division to US company Spirit AeroSystems.
 The division at time of sale involved component manufacture for new and after-market Bombardier group and Airbus group aircraft models, and also operated in aircraft maintenance, repair and overhaul.
 Due to how the 2020 pandemic affected the industry, the agreement was renegotiated with the sale to Spirit concluded finally in October 2020.
-Bombardier's former aerostructures division purchased by Spirit consisted at time of sale of operations in Belfast UK, Casablanca Morocco and Dallas USA.
+Bombardier's former aerostructures division purchased by Spirit consisted at time of sale of operations in Belfast, UK; Casablanca, Morocco; and Dallas, USA.

-The 2019-20 aerostructures division sell-off was described at the time as supporting Bombardier's "strategic decision to reposition itself as a pure-play business aircraft company".
+The 2019 to 2020 aerostructures division sell-off was described at the time as supporting Bombardier's "strategic decision to reposition itself as a pure-play business aircraft company".

 In February 2020, Airbus acquired an additional 25% stake in the A220 for US$591 million.
 This transaction was the final step to get Bombardier Aviation out of the commercial jet industry.

-In December 2022 Bombardier broke ground on the new service center at the Abu Dhabi International Airport.
-This new facility in Abu Dhabi will be Bombardier’s first full-service facility in the United Arab Emirates.

 Bombardier Capital

-From 1973, when it was based in Colchester, Vermont, Bombardier Capital offered financial services such as lending and leasing.
+Bombardier Capital (BC), a subsidiary of Bombardier Inc., was formed during 1973 in Colchester, Vermont.

+BC provided secured financing for a dealer's inventory that was purchased from distributors or manufacturers of consumer and recreational products, especially Bombardier Recreational Products, in the United States, Canada and Europe.
+Their clients consisted of Sea-Doo and Ski-Doo dealers, as well as retailers in multiple industries, primarily manufactured housing, recreational boating and specialty and recreational vehicles.
+BC also provided a wide variety of domestic/international loans, asset management and leasing services for business aircraft and commercial/industrial products, including technology and telecommunication equipment.

+In August 1997 CGI Inc. and BC announced a strategic agreement to offer their clients value-added services.
+CGI would offer information technology to BC's clients, and BC would provide project financing to CGI's clients.

-In 1997, the company began transitioning some services to Jacksonville, Florida.
+That same year, BC began transitioning loan origination and servicing to Jacksonville, Florida.

-In 2001, it ceased taking on new consumer loans.

-In 2005, Bombardier sold its inventory finance division to GE Commercial Finance.
+Bombardier Capital's operations were located at 12735 Gran Bay Parkway West, Suite 1000 in the Flagler Center.
+BC ceased loan originations in 2001, then in 2005, BC sold their Inventory Finance Division to GE Commercial Finance before shutting down operations.